scop/wrun/README.md

 The first matching one in the order given is chosen as the URL to download.
 The matcher OS and architecture may be globs.
 As a special case, a plain URL with no matcher part is treated as if it was given with the matcher */*.
-URL fragments are treated as hex encoded digests for the download, and checked.
+URL fragments are treated as hashAlgo-hexDigest strings, and downloads are checked against them.
-Digest types are identified by type=hexHash or type-hexHash formatted fragments, falling back to determining based on the digest length.

 The first non-flag argument or -- terminates wrun arguments.
 Remaining ones are passed to the downloaded one.